Chia-Network/public_bluebox_image/README.md

 ###### Instance Types

-The CPU processing power for the Bluebox is not as intensive as the Timelord, but the vdf client process is still demanding.
+The CPU for the Bluebox is not required to be as fast as a normal Timelord, but the vdf client process is still demanding.
 There are a few things to be aware of when deciding which type of instance to use for the Blueboxes:
 - The amount storage will need to be enough for the operating system and the blockchain database.